optittm/bugprediction/docs/advanced_configuration.md

 #### The `]]` Operator

-The `]]` operator is used to specify a range of versions, excluding both endpoints.
+The `]]` operator is used to specify a range of versions, excluding the left version.
 For example, if the configuration is:

 ```json
 {